core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 For both decryption and signature verification, the client MUST set the 'external_aad' defined in {{Section 4.3 of I-D.ietf-core-oscore-groupcomm}} as follows.
 The particular way to achieve this is implementation specific.

-* 'request_kid' takes the value of the 'kid' field from the OSCORE option of the phantom registration request (see {{ssec-client-side-informative-oscore}}).
+* 'request_kid' takes the value of the 'kid' field from the OSCORE Option of the phantom registration request (see {{ssec-client-side-informative-oscore}}).

-* 'request_piv' takes the value of the 'piv' field from the OSCORE option of the phantom registration request (see {{ssec-client-side-informative-oscore}}).
+* 'request_piv' takes the value of the 'piv' field from the OSCORE Option of the phantom registration request (see {{ssec-client-side-informative-oscore}}).

-* 'request_kid_context' takes the value of the 'kid context' field from the OSCORE option of the phantom registration request (see {{ssec-client-side-informative-oscore}}).
+* 'request_kid_context' takes the value of the 'kid context' field from the OSCORE Option of the phantom registration request (see {{ssec-client-side-informative-oscore}}).

 Note that these same values are used to decrypt and verify each and every multicast notification received for the target resource.